-Ms. Hebditch added: “It is quite possible to purchase a three-liter container of cider providing the equivalent of 25 shots of whiskey for ₤3.99.
+Ms. Hebditch added: “It is possible to purchase a three-liter container of cider providing the equivalent of 25 shots of whiskey for ₤3.99.
 The State must take action to deal with this via duty.

-Alcohol a cause of cancer
+Alcohol is a cause of cancer

-New data reveals 18 bars are closing weekly, with 477 closures in the initial 6 calendar months of 2018.
+New data reveals 18 bars are closing weekly, with 477 closures in the initial six calendar months of 2018.
 Dr. James Nicholls, supervisor of analysis and protocol progression at Alcohol Concern and Alcohol Analysis, stated:

 “It is a completely avoidable problem but has heartbreaking outcomes and a considerable price tag for the NHS.”.

-He criticized the “supply of extremely high alcohol, incredibly low-priced booze”, but additionally mentioned “huge cutbacks in state alcohol therapy programs”.
+He criticized the “supply of extremely high alcohol, incredibly low-priced booze” but additionally mentioned “huge cutbacks in state alcohol therapy programs”.
 The latest study indicates ₤163,000,000 has been hatcheted from alcohol and drug therapy resources since 2013-2014.